nmajor/nmajor-src/_posts/2018-07-25-using-socket-io-with-redux-websocket-redux-middleware.md

 - socket.io

 ---
 This article uses socket.io as the websocket library.
-If you want to see a version of this article using ActionCable, [click here](/posts/making-redux-middleware-for-websockets "/posts/making-redux-middleware-for-websockets")
+If you want to see a version of this article using Rails' ActionCable library, [click here](/posts/making-redux-middleware-for-websockets "/posts/making-redux-middleware-for-websockets")

 ***